Hello and welcome to my blog.

 Two things patients often want to know are how long I’ve been in practice – easy answer, 12 years – and how I came to be doing this sort of work – not so easy answer, read on…

-So, there I was at home with my wonderful baby who grew into my beautiful toddler.
-But at around three years old, after countless episodes of unexplained screaming, he was diagnosed with migraine.
-We spent a year under the care of the Royal Free Hospital.
-They were wonderful but things didn’t get better and the painkillers were no longer effective.
+So, there I was at home with my wonderful baby, later my beautiful toddler.
+But at around three years old, after countless episodes of unexplained screaming which clearly didn’t fit any of the usual reason boxes, and some scary tests, he was diagnosed with migraine.
+He spent a year under the care of the Royal Free Hospital.
+The staff there were wonderful but things didn’t get better and the painkillers were no longer effective.
 Finally, he was offered daily preventative medication.
+It was all they could do.
 This was a turning point for both of us.
 He was so little, something just told me there had to be a better way.

 During that time that I became increasingly interested in homeopathy.
 I wasn’t well - woozy and exhausted every day.
 After the nursery school drop off, I would go home to bed until pick-up time.
 The gp said it was a virus and kind of shrugged her shoulders.
-After about six weeks, at one of my son’s homeopathy appointments, I felt so rough I begged them to see me.
+After about six weeks - which is a long time for anyone not to able to function properly, let alone a mum of a young child - at one of my son’s homeopathy appointments, I felt so rough I begged them to see me.
 Within a week, I was seeing an improvement and was back to normal in no time after that.

 Slowly, slowly other events chipped away at my convictions about conventional medicine having all the answers.
-I began using homeopathy at home instead of a standard first aid kit.
+I began using homeopathy at home instead of a standard first aid kit… stomach bugs cleared, sore throats healed, verrucas disappeared.
 Eventually, I decided this was where my future lay and I was offered a place at the College of Practical Homeopathy in London.
 As fate would have it, I was forced to delay everything for a further two years.
 By the end of that time, I knew that if I still wanted to do this thing, I must really be ready for it.
 Any my journey began.
 I've never looked back.
+I love my job.